-- (a) the person has a mental disorder or mental incapacity; and - (b) as a result of the mental disorder or mental incapacity the person is unable to make reasonable judgments in respect to all or any part of the person's estate by reason of the disorder or incapacity; and
+- (a) the person has a mental disorder or mental incapacity; and - (b) as a result of the mental disorder or mental incapacity the person is unable to make reasonable judgements in respect to all or any part of the person's estate by reason of the disorder or incapacity; and

-- (c) the person is in need of an administrator to administer the whole or part of the person's estate. - 24.
-Administration Order (1) If on the application to the Court by a health care professional, or any other person who satisfies the Court that he or she has a proper interest in the matter, it appears to the Court that the person subject to the application meets the criteria under section 23, the Court may make an Administration Order for the person under this Part. - (2) An Administration Order: - (a) is an order made by the Court to appoint the Public Trustee or other suitable person as Administrator to administer either the whole or part of the person's estate; - (b) may be made for a period not exceeding 1 year unless the court is of the opinion that this time period should be extended: - (c) may be made subject to terms and conditions as the Court thinks fit; and - (d) shall include any reporting and accountability requirements for the appointed Administrator as the Court may determine. - 25.
-Powers and duties of Administrator Subject to the Administration Order, an Administrator shall: - (a) act in the best interests of the person subject to the order; - (b) take into account as far as is possible the wishes of the person subject to the order, where such wish was made known by the person before the person suffered the mental disorder: - (c) take possession and care of, recover, collect, preserve and administer the property and estate of the person subject to the order and generally manage the affairs of the person (including but not limited to financial and legal affairs) and exercise all rights (statutory or otherwise) which the person might exercise if the person had legal capacity; - (d) in the name and on behalf of the person generally do all acts and exercise all powers with respect to the estate of the person as effectually and in the same
+(c) the person is in need of an administrator to administer the whole or part of the person's estate.

+24. Administration Order-(1) If on the application to the Court by a health care professional, or any other person who satisfies the Court that they have a proper interest in the matter, it appears to the Court that the person subject to the application meets the criteria under section 23, the Court may make an Administration Order for the person in accordance with the provisions of this Part.

+(2) An Administration Order:

+- (a) is an order made by the Court to appoint the Public Trustee or other suitable person as Administrator to administer either the whole or part of the person's estate; - (b) may be made for a period not exceeding 1 year unless the court is of the opinion that this time period should be extended; - (c) may be made subject to terms and conditions as the Court thinks fit; and - (d) shall include such reporting and accountability requirements for the appointed Administrator as the Court may determine from time to time.

+25. Powers and duties of Administrator - Subject to the Administration Order, an Administrator shall:

+- (a) act in the best interests of the person subject to the order; - (b) take into account as far as is possible the wishes of the person subject to the order, where such wish was made known by the person before the person suffered the mental disorder; - (c) take possession and care of, recover, collect, preserve and administer the property and estate of the person subject to the order and generally manage the affairs of the person (including but not limited to financial and legal affairs) and exercise all rights (statutory or otherwise) which the person might exercise if the person had legal capacity;